josdoaitran/playwright-everything/readme.md

-# Overview:
+# Overview
+This repository is to collect all guides that I am posting and sharing in my personal posts and testing4everyone channels.
 - Official link about Playwright: https://playwright.dev/
-- What Playwright is supprting to cover automation test:
+- What Playwright is supporting to cover automation test: Web application.
+API testing.
-+ Web application.
-+ API testing.

 # Get started with Playwright:
 - Installation: https://playwright.dev/docs/intro